 Service Animal Must Remain on Floor

 A service animal must sit under the passenger's seat or at his or her feet.
-Service animals are not allowed to sit in the aisle, on seats or beds.
+Service animals are not allowed to sit in the aisle, on seats or on beds.

 Walking Your Service Animal